npm.io

 • LinkedIn component:

-statestringnorandomly generated string (recommend to keep default value)
+state string no randomly generated string (recommend to keep default value)

-childrenfunctionnoRequire if using LinkedIn component (render props)
+children function no Required when using the LinkedIn component (render props)

 • LinkedInCallback component: